 The NAFIS allows police to upload and search in near 'real time' for fingerprint data obtained from an arrest point, or from evidence obtained at a crime scene.
 This makes it possible to identify a person of interest within minutes and link that identity to existing warnings, warrants or associated criminal activity information held within other police information reference systems.
 The NAFIS holds:

 - TenPrint data—finger and palm print images collected from individuals by Australian police and immigration authorities, along with corresponding basic biographic information.

 - Latent data—unsolved finger and palm print impressions recovered from crime scenes, which Australian police can search against.

-The matching results achieved against this database have significantly improved the ability of police to solve crime across Australia.
-This helps police solve major and minor crimes by identifying a link between a person of interest and forensic evidence, leading to reduced investigation time and successful prosecutions due to accurate identification of individuals.
+Matching results achieved have significantly improved the ability of police to solve major and minor crime across Australia by identifying a link between a person of interest and forensic evidence.
+This leads to reduced investigation time and successful prosecutions due to accurate identification of individuals.